Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Pyre of Legions/All-Consuming Guardian Stance.md

 Prerequisite Charms:
   - "[[Loyalty-Kindling Warmth]]"
 ---
-*Flames leap from Pyre of Legions to guard a comrade, burning away volleys of arrows and pushing back errant blades.* She takes a [[defend other]] action to protect an ally within [[Range|medium range]].
+*Flames leap from Pyre of Legions to guard a comrade, burning away volleys of arrows and pushing back errant blades.* She takes a [[Defend Other]] action to protect an ally within [[Range|medium range]].
 Used together with [[Flame Warden Stance]] (p.
 226), it extends that Charm’s range to medium as well.

 ## Resonant